yosephdev/live-user-filter/README.md

 - HTML
 - CSS
 - JavaScript
-- Open API (used to fetch user data)
+- Random User API (used to fetch user data)

 ## How to Run Locally